openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 1. `keyPath` -   certificate key full path.

-Certificate files will be read from their configured location by the Microshift service, each certification file will be validated (see validation rules).
+Certificate files will be read from their configured location by the Microshift service, each certificate file will be validated (see validation rules).

-Because we dont want to disrupt the internal API communication and make sure the internal certificate will be automaticly renewed, Those certificate will extend the default  API server [external](https://github.com/openshift/microshift/blob/main/pkg/controllers/kube-apiserver.go#L194) certificate configuration.
+External custom certificates will extend Microshift self-signed internal certificates.

-Certificate will be validated and treated according to [Failure Modes](#failure-modes).
+Each certificate configured this way will be validated and treated according to [Failure Modes](#failure-modes).

 ### Kubeconfig Generation
+Wildcard certificate is a single certificate with a wildcard character (*) in the domain name, This allows the certificate to secure multiple sub domain names (hosts) .

 Each configured certificate can contain multiple FQDN and wildcards values, for each unique FQDN address kubeconfig file will be generated on the filesystem.

 Every generated `kubeconfig` for the custom certificates will omit the certificate-authority-data section, therefore custom certificates will have to be validated against CAs in the RHEL Client trust store.

+Each certificate gets examined in order to determine if it's purely wildcard.
+A certificate is considered to be purely wildcard only if there are no FQDN Entries found.
-each certificate will be examined and deteremined if its wildcard only. certificate will be considered as a wildcard only if there are no FQDN Entries found. the FQDN Address is searched in:
+Certificate will be considered as a wildcard only if there are no FQDN Entries found.
-- Certificate CN
+The FQDN Address is searched in:
 - Certificate Subject Alternative Name (SAN)
 - names configuration value.